Battle of the Coral Sea: Air searches and decisions

 At 08:16 on 5 May, TF 17 rendezvoused with TF 11 and TF 44 at a predetermined point 320 nmi south of Guadalcanal.
 At about the same time, four Grumman F4F Wildcat fighters from Yorktown intercepted a Kawanishi H6K reconnaissance flying boat from the Yokohama Air Group of the 25th Air Flotilla based at the Shortland Islands and shot it down 11 nmi from TF 11.
-The aircraft failed to send a report before it crashed, but when it didn't return to base the Japanese correctly assumed that it had been shot down by carrier aircraft.
+The aircraft failed to send a report before it crashed, but when it did not return to base the Japanese correctly assumed that it had been shot down by carrier aircraft.

 A message from Pearl Harbor notified Fletcher that radio intelligence deduced the Japanese planned to land their troops at Port Moresby on 10 May and their fleet carriers would likely be operating close to the invasion convoy.
 Armed with this information, Fletcher directed TF 17 to refuel from Neosho.
 After the refueling was completed on 6 May, he planned to take his forces north towards the Louisiades and do battle on 7 May.

 In the meantime, Takagi's carrier force steamed down the east side of the Solomons throughout the day on 5 May, turned west to pass south of San Cristobal (Makira), and entered the Coral Sea after transiting between Guadalcanal and Rennell Island in the early morning hours of 6 May.
 Takagi commenced refueling his ships 180 nmi west of Tulagi in preparation for the carrier battle he expected would take place the next day.

 On 6 May, Fletcher absorbed TF 11 and TF 44 into TF 17.
 Believing the Japanese carriers were still well to the north near Bougainville, Fletcher continued to refuel.
-Reconnaissance patrols conducted from the U.S. carriers throughout the day failed to locate any of the Japanese naval forces, because they were located just beyond scouting range.
+Reconnaissance patrols conducted from the US carriers throughout the day failed to locate any of the Japanese naval forces, because they were located just beyond scouting range.

 At 10:00, a Kawanishi reconnaissance flying boat from Tulagi sighted TF 17 and notified its headquarters.
 Takagi received the report at 10:50.
 At that time, Takagi's force was about 300 nmi north of Fletcher, near the maximum range for his carrier aircraft.
 Takagi, whose ships were still refueling, was not yet ready to engage in battle.
 He concluded, based on the sighting report, TF 17 was heading south and increasing the range.
-Furthermore, Fletcher's ships were under a large, low-hanging overcast which Takagi and Hara felt would make it difficult for their aircraft to find the U.S. carriers.
+Furthermore, Fletcher's ships were under a large, low-hanging overcast which Takagi and Hara felt would make it difficult for their aircraft to find the US carriers.
 Takagi detached his two carriers with two destroyers under Hara's command to head towards TF 17 at 20 kn in order to be in position to attack at first light the next day while the rest of his ships completed refueling.